 This action is brought by Plaintiff pursuant to Va.
 Code Ann. § 15.2-900 to abate the public nuisance created by Defendants, and to recover costs Plaintiff has already incurred and future costs the Plaintiff expects to incur in its provision of emergency services that are reasonably required to abate the public nuisance created by Defendants.

-Each Defendant, acting alone or with one or more co-defendants, created a condition that was and continues to be dangerous to the public and has injured those inhabitants of Rockbridge County who have come within its influence.
-Each Defendant, acting alone or in concert, injured the property of Rockbridge County.
+Each Defendant, acting alone or with one or more co-defendants, created a condition of a grossly excessive amount of opioids in circulation that was and continues to be dangerous to the public and has injured those inhabitants of Halifax County who have come within its influence.
+Each Defendant, acting alone or in concert, injured the property of Halifax County.

 The Manufacturer Defendants knew or should have known that their promotion of opioid use would create a public nuisance:

-The Manufacturer Defendants have engaged in massive production, promotion, and distribution of opioids for use by the residents of Rockbridge County;
+The Manufacturer Defendants have engaged in massive production, promotion, and distribution of opioids for use by the residents of Halifax County;

 The Manufacturer Defendants’ actions created and expanded the market for opioids, promoting their wide use for pain management;

-The Manufacturer Defendants misrepresented the benefits of opioids for chronic pain and fraudulently concealed, misrepresented, and omitted the serious adverse effects of opioids, including the addictive nature of the drugs;
+The Manufacturer Defendants misrepresented the benefits of opioids for chronic pain and fraudulently concealed, misrepresented, and omitted the serious adverse effects of opioids, including the addictive nature of the drugs; and